-The Honda Accord Hybrid comes standard with features like dual-zone automatic climate control, Bluetooth, a USB input, an 8-inch infotainment screen, a rearview camera, Pandora Internet radio compatibility, hands-free text messaging capability and Honda LaneWatch (which uses a camera mounted under the passenger side mirror to show the driver what’s in his or her right side blind spot via the 8-inch screen).
-Available features include a seven-speaker premium audio system, a touch-screen interface, HondaLink smartphone app integration, satellite radio, a moonroof, a multi-angle rearview camera, forward collision warning, lane departure warning, navigation and adaptive cruise control.
+The 2015 Accord Hybrid comes standard with automatic headlights, dual-zone automatic climate control, proximity key, push-button start, Bluetooth, a USB port, an infotainment system with an 8-inch touch screen, a rearview camera, Pandora Internet radio compatibility, hands-free text messaging and Honda LaneWatch, which features a side mirror-mounted camera that monitors passenger side blind spots.
+Available features include a sunroof, satellite radio, a premium audio system, a 6-inch touch-screen display with HondaLink smartphone app integration, navigation, forward collision alert, lane departure warning and adaptive cruise control.

 - "The infotainment system in the base model we drove wasn't anything special, but served us just fine.
-We didn't like the way the system wasn't able to display our iPod album art for a few seconds at the beginning of each song, but this is a minor complaint.
-The most useful screen was the fuel economy readout, showing us a record of our current trip and recent ones to see if our driving was getting more efficient or less." -- Autoblog
+We didn't like the way the system wasn't able to display our iPod album art for a few seconds at the beginning of each song, but this is a minor complaint." -- Autoblog (2014)